Brain biopsy

 A biopsy means taking and testing a small sample of tissue from your brain for examination under a microscope.

 A biopsy means taking and testing a small sample of tissue from your brain for examination under a microscope.
-A biopsy is the only sure way to find out what type of brain tumour you have and how fast it is growing (the grade).
-You may have a biopsy as part of an operation (surgery) to remove all or part of your tumour.
+A biopsy is usually done to find out what type of brain tumour you have and how fast it is growing (the grade).

 Before the test